The algorithms underpinning managed futures strategies may be complex, but the strategy’s purpose is simple. In a single word: diversification.

 Another point to remember is that different managed futures strategies have different aims.
 Some trend following strategies seek to exploit longer-term market trends.
 Other strategies, such as counter-trend strategies, seek short-term trends to capitalize on volatile markets with a lot of back-and-forth price movements.
 Before selecting a managed futures strategy, investors need to understand how the strategy fits within the rest of the portfolio and what it seeks to provide.

 Current Market Climate Calls for Better Diversification

-U.S. equities are experiencing the second-longest bull market in history.
-For much of the past year, volatility has remained historically low.
-In such periods, it’s easy to get complacent.
-No one can predict when volatility will pick up, or a bear market will begin, but long-term investors should always be prepared for it.
+U.S. equities are coming off the second-longest bull market in history.
+During this time, many investors grew complacent.
+As we saw in 2018 with the sudden return of volatility, complacency was not rewarded.
+Since no one can predict when volatility will pick up, long-term investors should always be prepared for it.
 Preparation starts with diversification.

 Unfortunately, many investors may not be as diversified as they believe.
 Most asset classes are highly correlated.
-The one traditional diversifier—fixed income—may provide less protection going forward.
-After four decades of declining rates, the upside in fixed income markets is limited.
-Going forward, investors will need to add assets that not only provide diversification, but that also improve upon the paltry return potential of investment grade debt.
+The only true diversifiers are managed futures and fixed income.
+With uncertainty over interest rates, the upside in fixed income could be limited.
+Going forward, investors will need to add assets that not only provide diversification, but that also improve upon the return potential of their portfolio.
 Managed futures strategies can help.